Music has always had the power to influence and shape public opinion, especially in political campaigns.

 Pop Songs Used in Modern Political Campaigns?

-In recent years, many modern-day pop songs have been used by candidates to reach younger voters who may not be familiar with classic rock or jazz standards.
+In recent years, candidates have used many modern-day pop songs to reach younger voters who may not be familiar with classic rock or jazz standards.

 For example, Barack Obama employed will. i.am’s “Yes We Can” during his 2008 presidential campaign, while Mitt Romney turned to Kid Rock’s